Larimar: Cutting & Cabbing Blue Stone

 Once all your preforms have been cut and you’re ready to start cabbing your material, never start on an aggressive grit wheel.
 There are many techniques that can be used, but this is the way I’ve always done it.

-I start the cabbing process on a slightly used 180 grit steel wheel.
-Using a hard wheel to start can certainly cause problems, but a slightly used one will have been broken in and will be a bit smoother and not too aggressive.
+I start the cabbing process on a slightly used 180-grit steel wheel.
+Using a hard wheel to start can certainly cause problems.
+A slightly used wheel will have been broken in and will be a bit smoother and not too aggressive.

 From there, I start from the top center and work the material gently, rounding over the sides to develop my dome.
 Always do this in light circular motions to eliminate gouges or scratches that will be tough to remove later.